 - Leave the dough in the mixing bowl and cover it with a tea towel.
 Allow the dough to rise at room temperature overnight, or 12-18 hours.
 The longer the rise, the better the flavor and texture.

 - Once the dough has risen, shape it into a dough ball.
 Remove the dough from the bowl and place it on a piece of lightly floured parchment paper.
-Sprinkle some additiona flour over the top of the dough and shape it into a ball by tucking the edges in under itself.
+Sprinkle some additional flour over the top of the dough and shape it into a ball by tucking the edges in under itself.
 Use a little extra flour if the dough is too sticky or hard to handle.
 Loosely cover the dough ball with a tea towel and allow it to rest while the oven heats.

 - Place a dutch oven or pyrex baking dish inside a cold oven and preheat the oven to 450 degrees, allowing the dutch oven/baking dish to heat up as the oven preheats.